 This operation is used by the Media Application Provider to purge content from the Media AS Content Hosting cache.
 The HTTP POST method shall be used for this purpose with a regular expression describing the media resource URLs to be purged provided in the body of the request.
 The message request body shall be encoded using the application/x-www-form-urlencoded MIME content type as a key–value pair, with the key being the string pattern and the value being the regular expression.

 On receiving a purge request, the Media AF shall immediately invalidate all media resources in the Media AS cache matching the regular expression by declaring them as stale.
-A subsequent Media Client request at reference point M4 for a purged media resource will trigger the fetching (and possible caching) of the current version of the resource from the Media Application Provider's content origin via reference point M2 in case of a Pull-based ingest.
-For Push-based ingest, M4 requests for purged content shall be responded to with a 404 (Not Found) HTTP response until such time as a new version of the object is published by the Media Application Provider to the Media AS via at reference point M2.
+A subsequent Media Client request at reference point M4 for a purged media resource will trigger the fetching (and possible caching) of the current version of the resource from the Media Application Provider's content origin via reference point M2 or from another Media AS via reference point M10 in case of a Pull-based ingest.
+For Push-based ingest, M4 requests for purged content shall be responded to with a 404 (Not Found) HTTP response until such time as a new version of the object is published by the Media Application Provider to the Media AS via at reference point M2 or from another Media AS via reference point M10.

 If the procedure is successful, the Media AF shall return one of the following response messages: